 You may not be planning to retire for another 30 or 40 years.
 But it doesn’t hurt to start funneling money into a health savings account (HSA) now so that you can pay for medical care later.

 In order to contribute to an HSA, you have to be enrolled in a high deductible health insurance plan.
-For 2016, you can save up to $3,350 in an HSA if you have individual coverage or up to $6,750 if you have family coverage.
+For 2022, you can save up to $3,650 in an HSA if you have individual coverage or up to $7,300 if you have family coverage.
+For 2023, you can save up to $3,850 in an HSA if you have individual coverage or up to $7,750 if you have family coverage.

 If you have an HSA, you can withdraw your savings tax-free at any time if you’re using them to pay for qualified medical expenses.
 Once you turn 65, you can withdraw the money penalty-free for any reason.
 But you’ll have to pay ordinary income tax on your distributions.